pascalyazid/SongPreviews/README.md

 # SongPreviews
-An application where you can look up a music artist and play previews of their songs using the Deezer API
+An application where you can look up a song or artist and play previews of their songs using the Deezer API

 https://pascalyazid.com/SongPreviews
 # SongPreviews